jasonraimondi/jasonraimondi.com/jekyll/about.md

 If I’m not learning a new language or practicing software architecture design patterns, I'm out with my amazing fiancé or watching, listening to, or reading to a good movie or book.

-Feel free to check out my [resume](./resume) or peek at some of [the books am have been reading.](https://www.goodreads.com/jasonraimondi)
+Feel free to check out my [resume](./resume) or peek at some of [the books I have been reading.](https://www.goodreads.com/jasonraimondi)

 <!--